Rigellute/spotify-tui/README.md

 cargo install spotify-tui
 ```

-This method will build the binary from source, so has the benefit of supporting more architectures.
+This method will build the binary from source.

-I've only tested on Ubuntu and Debian, but I expect this to work on other Linux distros.

 To update, run